-This edition or up-date is dedicated to Jim S., the first member voted into Oxford HouseTM - as were the second to fifth editions.
+The foundation or blueprint for that transformation continues to be the Oxford House Manual©.
+As with the previous seven editions of the original 1975 manual, this edition is also dedicated to Jim S. - the first member voted into Oxford House in 1975.
 On August 19, 1987, Jim died - at far too young an age but with over 12 years of remarkable sobriety.
-He touched hundreds of recovering alcoholics with his dedicated program of joyful sobriety and taught everyone that sobriety could be happiness, a good time, and a full and totally rewarding life.
+He touched hundreds of recovering alcoholics with his dedicated program of joyful sobriety.
 For two and a half years he lived in Oxford HouseTM, keeping everyone's spirits up and proving that Oxford HouseTM worked, and then rejoined his wife and two children.
 As a "graduate of Oxford HouseTM" Jim kept coming back to bring "newcomers" in and help "old-timers" out.
-Jim taught us all that you don't need to drink to have a good time in an Oxford HouseTM.
-It is a very special fraternity.
+Jim taught us all that you don't need to drink or use drugs to have a good time living in an Oxford HouseTM.